PCigales/GPXTweaker/README.md

 The computation of the statistics of the track can be partially (option Gpu_comp on 1) ou totally (option Gpu_comp on 2) onto the graphics processor unit.

 It is possible to assemble a map from tiles in jpeg format thanks to the program jpegtran.

+The application can be configured to access remote resources through a proxy; basic authentication and end-to-end encryption (TLS-in-TLS) are supported.

 Instructions:
   - copy the script GPXTWeaker in a folder